tomhendra/courses/14-fem-beginner/README.md

    A refresher of the basics, for completeness in learning from the Frontend Masters platform.

 2. [Getting Started with JavaScript, v2](2-getting-started-with-javascript-v2).\
    Refresher on the fundamentals of JavaScript.
-Kyle Simpson is reputedly one of the best teachers of JavaScript there is.
+Kyle Simpson is reputedly one of the best teachers of JavaScript in the known universe.

 3. [CSS Grids and Flexbox for Responsive Web Design]()
 4. [JavaScript: From Fundamentals to Functional JS, v2]()